 With a career in dental assisting you can play a valuable role in the dentist’s office.
-Dental assisting goes beyond handing tools to a dentist or checking in patients.
+This job goes beyond handing tools to a dentist or checking in patients.

 You contribute to the overall office atmosphere and quality of service each patient experiences.